menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   Opens the selected scope.

 Edit network properties
+   Change the title, description, and vlan id of the selected network.

 Enable/disable scope
   If you are no longer using a particular scope, but do not want to delete it completely because you may need it in the future, you can disable the scope instead.
 A scope that is disabled will be ignored by the DHCP server until it is re-enabled.